boecker-lab/docs.sirius.github.io/docs/_pages/account-and-license.md

 offers SIRIUS web service hostings for commercial users.

 ### Academic users
-Non-commercial licenses will be granted (automatically) based on the domain of your **institutional email address**.
+Access to the academic license will be granted (automatically) based on the domain of your **institutional email address**.
 You need to use your institutional email address for your SIRIUS account to benefit from free academic licenses.